 Executive Committee

-The UW–MIST Executive Committee is responsible for charting the direction of UW–MIST, in accordance with this charter and the UW–Madison Cybersecurity Strategy,[1] via solicitation of content and creation of agendas for plenary meetings.
-In addition to establishing meeting agendas, the Executive Committee is also responsible for distributing communications to membership, and formalizing subcommittees to work on specific efforts.
-Members include the CISO, Chairpersons, Facilitator, and three to five Chair-or-Sponsor-invited members representing the wider membership.
-Other members may attend agenda planning meetings, and participate fully in discussion.
+The UW–MIST Executive Committee is responsible for charting the direction of UW–MIST, in accordance with this charter and the UW–Madison Cybersecurity Strategy,[1] via suggestions of content for meeting agendas and formalizing subcommittees to work on specific efforts.
+Members include the CISO, Chairpersons, Facilitator, and Chair-or-Sponsor-invited members representing the wider membership.
+Other members may provide suggestions to Executive Committee members on agenda content.

-The CISO will appoint a facilitator for UW–MIST to meet the group’s logistical needs.
-The facilitator is responsible for organizing plenary and Executive Committee meetings, per the Chairs’ instruction.
-This includes reserving appropriate meetings spaces, and publishing meeting agendas.
-The facilitator is also responsible for publishing notes from plenary and Executive Committee meetings.
-The facilitator and Chairpersons will coordinate to define the facilitator’s responsibilities and duties.
+Support staff will be available to UW MIST to meet the group’s logistical needs.
+The support staff would be responsible for organizing all meetings per the Chairs’ instruction.
+This includes reserving appropriate meeting spaces, publishing meeting agendas, and other supplemental notes or recordings, as needed by the membership.
+The support staff and Chairpersons will coordinate to define the support staff’s responsibilities and duties.

-UW–MIST membership is comprised of any faculty, student, or staff member with an interest in cybersecurity, and a willingness to participate in open discussions about cybersecurity at UW–Madison.
-Members join the community in a variety of ways: a division, department, or unit lead may appoint them, they may participate on their own recognizance, or a sponsor, chair, or member may recruit them by some other means.
+UW-MIST membership includes any faculty, student, or staff member with an interest in cybersecurity and a willingness to participate in open discussions about cybersecurity at UW–Madison.
+Members join the community in a variety of ways: a division, department, or unit lead may appoint them, they may participate on their own recognizance, or a sponsor, chair, or member may recruit them.

-Members attend the monthly plenary meetings, having reviewed any discussion or presentation materials in advance.
-They also actively participate in the community outside of meeting, in particular by reading and contributing to conversations occurring on the community’s mailing list.
-Members also aid the Office of Cybersecurity in setting and advancing a consistent cybersecurity strategy for campus.
-Outside of the community, members advance the agenda of cybersecurity to the entirety of campus, in particular, by conveying best practices and lessons-learned from the community to their own division, department, or unit.
+Members aid the Office of Cybersecurity in setting and advancing a consistent cybersecurity strategy for campus.
+Members attend the monthly meetings, having reviewed any discussion or presentation materials in advance.
+They also actively participate in the community outside of meetings, in particular, by reading and contributing to conversations occurring on the community’s mailing list.
+Outside of the community, members advance the agenda of cybersecurity to the entirety of campus, in particular, by conveying best practices and lessons learned from the community to their own division, department, or unit.
 Members appreciate and value a wide range of perspectives, and represent those perspectives both inside and outside of the community, and are respectful of everyone attempting to improve cybersecurity, even if there is a disagreement over opinions or methods.

 Subcommittees

-UW–MIST uses subcommittees to focus a select group of members on a particular issue that requires more work or discussion than is possible in plenary meetings.
-These groups are responsible for adopting their own charters and appointing their own chairpersons, in consultation with the Executive Committee and any relevant sponsors.
-They must also provide periodic report-outs to the entire community.
-Subcommittees must provide any work they generate to common repository, open to all of UW–MIST.
+UW-MIST uses subcommittees to focus a select group of members on a particular issue that requires more work or discussion than is possible in monthly meetings.
+These groups are responsible for providing periodic report-outs to the entire community.
+Subcommittees must provide any work they generate to a common repository, open to all of UW-MIST.
 It is up to each subcommittee and its sponsors to invite members outside of the community, if needed.

-Commissioned Members and Sponsors must each certify the Charter as binding.
+The Sponsors must certify the Charter as binding.
 Certification expires after two years.
-The Executive committee is responsible for reviewing any amendments to the certified Charter, as well as for starting the review and recertification process as the Charter’s current certification expires.
-Commissioned Members and Sponsors must each certify any amendments to the already certified Charter.
+The Executive Committee is responsible for reviewing any amendments to the certified Charter, as well as for starting the review and recertification process as the Charter’s current certification expires.
+The Sponsors must certify any amendments to the already certified Charter.
 Amendment certifications last until the Charter’s current certification expires.
 Recertification, following the same process of the original certification, may take place at any time, and expires two years after the date of the recertification.